nitad54448/yappari-5-1/README.md

   <summary>Changes</summary>

 ### Changes ###
+  -  August 29, 2023 : The existing parameters are copied to the new datasets for Smooth and Spline functions.
   -  August 28, 2023 : More efficient 3D Plots.
 Active datasets can be removed with "Delete" key.
 Corrected an error in labelling Z-Hit datasets.
 Release tag 5.1.68.2
   -  August 26, 2023 : Changed the editing of parameters.
 Release tag 5.1.68.1
   -  August 25, 2023 : For cases of simple RC circuits, their values are estimated directly from the DRT plots (see Tips and Documentation in the DRT graph).
 Added a 2-Zarcs element.
 This release is named 5.1.68.